Flavio Cattaneo: Positions at Terna, Nuovo Trasporto Viaggiatori (NTV), Telecom Italia, Italo, and Itabus

 Cattaneo's responsibilities at Telecom Italia were related to the overall management of the society and the group, being in charge of conceiving and implementing strategic, financial, and industrial plans.
 He also had organizational responsibilities, in charge of managing and developing Italian and South American business.

 During Cattaneo's tenure, the development of the 2016-2018 business plan included the growth and improved efficiency of the group.
 The results of this plan were visible in the second and third quarters of 2016, when Telecom Italia registered results in the domestic market not equalled since 2007: +1,4% of consolidated returns, +8,5% of the group's Ebitda, +1% of domestic business unit revenue, and an overall return of €1 billion (vs €367 million gained in the same period of 2015).

 Cattaneo returned to Italo-Nuovo Trasporto Viaggiatori as CEO, from September 2017 to December 2018.
 In February 2018, Cattaneo finalized the sale of Italo to GIP – Global Infrastructure Partners (an American fund that focuses its investments on three main sectors: energy, transportation and water/waste) for an enterprise value of €2.4 billion, reinvesting in the company, and remaining a shareholder.
-From December 2018, Cattaneo has served as executive deputy chairman and chairman of the executive committee of Italo - Nuovo Trasporto Viaggiatori.
+From December 2018, Cattaneo has served as executive deputy chairman of Italo - Nuovo Trasporto Viaggiatori.

+On 27 April 2021, Itabus was launched, a private long-distance bus transport company of which Flavio Cattaneo is founder and majority shareholder.
+Among the key figures involved in the initiative are Luca Cordero di Montezemolo, Giovanni and Lucio Punzo, Angelo Donati, and Isabella Seragnoli.
+Flavio Cattaneo established Itabus through Essecieffe Investment, a company he founded in 2014 to focus on entrepreneurial ventures, and which was already a shareholder in Italo.

+Since 29 April 2022, he has once again served as a board member of Assicurazioni Generali, having previously held the same role from 2014 to 2016.

+Professional roles at Enel and Endesa

+In May 2023, he was appointed CEO and General Manager of Enel.
+In June 2023, he was also appointed Vice Chair of Endesa.

+In spring 2023, Italo acquired 100% of Itabus.
+Flavio Cattaneo remained a shareholder and Vice President of the company, while stepping down from all executive responsibilities.
+At the end of April 2024, following the completion of the acquisition of a majority stake in Italo by the MSC Group, Flavio Cattaneo sold his shares and stepped down from all previously held positions.
+In May 2024, he voluntarily declined his severance package from Enel, amounting to approximately €10 million, equivalent to 24 months of salary.
+In November 2024, he presented Enel’s 2025-2027 Strategic Plan, which included investments totaling €43 billion.
+On 24 April 2025, he was reconfirmed as a member of the board of directors of Assicurazioni Generali.